Terenceyuyue/varFEM/README.md

 # Arrangement of the ongoing Toolbox

- We shall estabilish an iFEM-like or a simplified iFEM package, named mFEM toolbox.
+ We shall establish an iFEM-like or a simplified iFEM package, named mFEM toolbox.

 - The toolbox has two important folders：fem and variational.